KriChau95/federated-learning-research/README.md

 </a>

-[Poster: Promoting Vector Sparsity with Proximal L1 Regularization in Federated Learning for Heterogeneous Datasets](Krishaan Chaudhary - Rutgers Mathematical Optimization Research Group Research Poster.pdf)
+[Poster: Promoting Vector Sparsity with Proximal L1 Regularization in Federated Learning for Heterogeneous Datasets]

 # Acknowledgments